mateusforgi/mcomics/README.md

 *  Run pod repo update.
 *  Run pod install.
 *  Select DEV Scheme.
 It already comes with the App keys configured.
+*  If you get errors after executing the steps above, run pod deintegrate and then run pod install again.

 ## Pods